chansigit/irae_reproduction/README.md

 # irAE reproduction

-The code repository for the manuscript "Intestinal toxicity to CTLA-4 blockade driven by IL-6 and myeloid infiltration".
+This is the code repository for the manuscript "Intestinal toxicity to CTLA-4 blockade driven by IL-6 and myeloid infiltration" (https://doi.org/10.1084/jem.20221333).

 Please change the path to your own path if you hope to re-run these processing steps.